Zhan-Qiu-Liu/hotkeys_plugin/README.md

 # Hotkeys Plugin

-A plugin for adding hotkeys to improve productivity
+A plugin for adding hotkeys to improve productivity when using [*DENSEanalysis*](https://github.com/denseanalysis/denseanalysis)

 ## Features
 - Keyboard